What advice do you have for expats having a baby in Sokcho?

 We asked expat moms who gave birth in Sokcho about their experiences and advice they have for other moms to be.
 They said...

 "Firstly, it's important to familiarize yourself with the healthcare system in Korea.
 The country has a high standard of medical care, including maternity services, but understanding how it works will help you navigate it more easily.
 Secondly, consider hiring a doula or midwife who speaks both English and Korean.
 They can help bridge any language barriers during prenatal appointments and the birth itself.
 Thirdly, be aware that cultural practices around childbirth may be different in Korea.
 For example, many Korean women stay in postnatal care centers for a few weeks after giving birth.
 Fourthly, ensure you have all the necessary paperwork in order.
 This includes your passport, visa, and health insurance documents.
 Fifthly, make sure to register the birth with both the local Korean authorities and your home country's embassy or consulate.
 This will ensure your child has dual citizenship if eligible.
 Lastly, try to connect with other expat parents in Sokcho.
-They can provide valuable advice and support, and may be able to recommend English-speaking pediatricians and other resources," remarked another expat in Sokcho, Korea.
+They can provide valuable advice and support, and may be able to recommend English-speaking pediatricians and other resources," remarked another expat who made the move to Sokcho, Korea.

 Other Questions: